erensezener/kuka-rsi3-communicator/README.md

 ##Setting up

 1. Copy ./kuka-files/RSI_Ethernet.src to C:\KRC\ROBOTER\KRC\R1\Program
 2. Copy rest of the files (except RSI\_Ethernet.src) in ./kuka\_files to C:\KRC\Roboter\Config\User\Common\SensorInterface in the robot controller.
-(Selecting Minimize HMI option from the pendant will take you to the Windows interface running on the controller.
+(Selecting Minimize HMI option from the pendant will take you to the Windows interface running on the controller.)
 3. Make sure that the controller and the external PC are in the same local network.
-4. Set the controllers IP to 10.100.48.100.
+4. Set the controller's IP to 10.100.48.100.
 (Different IP's are also OK as long as the first three quadrants of the controllers IP and the external PC's are the same)
 5. Set your PC's IP to 10.100.48.101.
 If you want to use a different IP address, make sure to also change the IP's in RSI\_EthernetConfig.xml and settings.py.
-Defaul gateway should be 255.255.255.0.
+Default gateway should be 255.255.255.0.

 ##Running
 1. Start the KR3C server by running main.py via ```python main.py```